w3security/cli/help/cli-commands/README.md

 ## Available commands

-To learn more about each Snyk CLI command, use the `--help` option, for example, `w3security auth --help`.
+To learn more about each w3security CLI command, use the `--help` option, for example, `w3security auth --help`.

 **Note:** The help on the docs site is the same as the `--help` in the CLI.

 ### [`w3security auth`](auth.md)

-Authenticate Snyk CLI with a Snyk account.
+Authenticate w3security CLI with a w3security account.

 ### [`w3security test`](test.md)